Nidalone29/Tesselatior/BUILD.md

 # Building instuctions

-1) get inside the Tessellatior directory `cd Tesselatior`
+1) get inside the Tesselatior directory `cd Tesselatior`
 2) pull vcpkg with `git submodule update --init`
 3) install dependencies based on your system if you need them
    1) **glfw** system deps